sophiaslavovv/SQL-Project-1-/README.md

 Members who participate in both events and races may demonstrate higher levels of loyalty and commitment to the company.Using this information to understand what motivates these individuals to participate in multiple activities can help the company create programs/events to keep customer loyalty.

-#9 find the event type and event name off all events with the number of attendees listed
+#9 Find the event type and event name off all events with the number of attendees listed

 SELECT EventName,EventType,guestCount
 FROM Events